beyond88/ultimate-image-slider/README.md

-# ultimate-image-slider
-Easily create and customize beautiful, responsive image slideshows for your WordPress site.

 # Ultimate Image Slider

 Ultimate Image Slider is a WordPress plugin that allows you to create a beautiful image slideshow using a shortcode.
 It provides an easy-to-use admin interface for adding, removing, and reordering images.